CQCL/tket/pytket/tests/wasm-generation/wasmfromcpp/README.md

 ```
 This will generate an wasm file and a html file.
 You can ignore the html.

-Using clang, this should work in all clang vesions.
+Using clang, this should work in all clang versions.
 ```
 clang --target=wasm32 --no-standard-libraries -Wl,--export-all -Wl,--no-entry -o <filename>.wasm <filename>.c
 ```